White Lady (film)

-White Lady is a 2006 Filipino supernatural horror-drama film directed by Jeff Tan.
-It is Tan's first feature length film as he worked mostly on music videos.
+White Lady is a 2006 Filipino supernatural horror film directed by Jeff Tan.
+It is Tan's first feature-length film as he worked mostly on music videos.

 Plot

 Two best friends from Iloilo, Pearl and Jonathan, arrive in Manila to study at an Arts Academy.
-Jonathan himself secretly harbors romantic feelings for Pearl, known for her brilliance and wisdom.
+Jonathan himself secretly harbors romantic feelings for Pearl.
 Upon enrollment, a clique of students led by Mimi and her right-hand person Eva, takes an interest in them.
 Mimi is a pretty, rich, and popular girl who gets her way by bullying others.
 The clique also consists of basketball jock Joshua, film and photography major Jowee, and delinquent band frontman Hector.

 Mimi takes Pearl and Jonathan into her fold, befriending them in exchange for academic favors from the bright and studious Pearl.
 However, Pearl rebuffs the clique after realizing their deceptions, while Jonathan joins a prominent fraternity.
-Soon after, Pearl and Jonathan's close friendship becomes estranged.
+Soon after, Pearl and Jonathan becomes estranged from each other.

-One night, Pearl experiences strange paranormal occurrences on campus and has visions of a woman in white, referred to as the White Lady, singing a folk lullaby.
-She and Jonathan learn from others about the story of a White Lady rumored to have frequented the school grounds.
-Jonathan catches up with Pepo, who is building a new storage shed; Pepo reveals that the original storage shed burned down and adds of seeing a vision of the said woman at the same spot of the shed.
-The next day, Pearl meets and befriends Tasya, a kindhearted Guimaras-born elderly woman residing in a house situated on the Academy's vast campus.
-Tasya tells the story of her granddaughter Christina, a simple girl who was reportedly driven into hiding by Mimi’s pompousness.
+One night, Pearl experiences paranormal occurrences on campus and has visions of a woman in white singing a folk lullaby.
+She and Jonathan learn from others about the story of a White Lady rumored to frequent the school grounds.
+Jonathan catches up with Pepo, who is building a new storage shed; Pepo reveals that the original storage shed burned down and adds of seeing a vision of the said woman at the shed's site.
+The next day, Pearl meets and befriends Tasya, a kindhearted Guimaras-born elderly woman residing in a house inside campus.
+Tasya tells the story of her granddaughter Christina, a simple girl who was reportedly driven into hiding by Mimi's pompousness.
 Pearl immediately feels an affinity towards Christina since both girls have been receiving Mimi's scorn.
 Throughout the film, Tasya talks with Christina, whose face is not shown until the climax.

-The haunting worsens when Pearl lands the highly coveted lead role in the school play, which also earns her the brunt of Mimi’s ire since the latter wanted the part for herself.
+The haunting worsens when Pearl lands the highly coveted lead role in a school play, arousing Mimi's jealousy and ire as she wanted the part for herself.
 In another circumstance, a burgeoning relationship begins to kindle between Pearl and Robbie, the rich, athletic, and most popular guy in school, whom Mimi also desires.